RohithKuditipudi/blackbox-model-tracing/README.md

 We provide scripts for models we experiment on, Pythia and OLMo families, and for both settings.

-#### `scripts/query/pythia.py`
+#### `scripts/query/run_query_test.py`
-This script runs the query setting test w/ a reference model (see Equation 2) using (a sample of) the Pythia training dataset.
+This script runs the query setting test w/ a reference model (see Equation 2) using the first n samples from a given transcript.
 This script accepts these command-line arguments:
 - `--model`: HuggingFace model ID for the model to be audited.
 - `--ref_model`: HuggingFace model ID for the reference model.
-- `--n_samples`: Number of texts to use for the statistic.
+- `--n_samples`: Number of samples from the trascript to use for the statistic.
+- `--transcript`: Name or path to a HuggingFace dataset that contains ordered training data samples.
+The dataset should contain an `index` column and a `tokens` column.

 #### `scripts/observation/partition.py`
 This script runs the observational setting test that partitions a model's training transcript based on data order.
 We provide a general script that accepts the path to